antzm/data-science/excel-intro.md

 ## CSV Files

+Excel provides the option to save a file in CSV format.

+CSV means "Comma Seperated Values" but even if the data in a CSV file are separeted by a semicolon, or a tab, or a space, this type of file would still be called CSV (Comma Seperated Values).

-CSV means "Comma Seperated Values" but actually this applies only when the format for the decimal numbers is 1.23
+Whenever the format of the decimal numbers is 1.23 then Excel uses the comma (,) to seperate the values in a CSV file.

-When the format used by Excel is 1,23 then obviously the CSV files cannont have the comma as a seperator because the comma is already being used in the decimal numbers.
+Whenever though the format used by Excel is 1,23 then obviously the CSV files cannont have the comma as a seperator because the comma is already being used in the decimal numbers.
 In this case, Excel uses the semicolon to separate the values in the CSV files.

-But even if the data in a CSV file are separeted by a semicolon, or a tab, or a space, this type of file would always be called CSV (Comma Seperated Values).